smajdalfcz/gramofon-bot/README.md

 # Gramofon bot

 An unreliable discord bot which let's you and your friends (sometimes) listen to music in a discord voice room.
-I do not recommend making any changes into the spaghetti "code", otherwise horrible things will happen.
+I do not recommend making any changes to the spaghetti "code", otherwise horrible things will happen.

 # Setup